e-ng7/Interest-Calculator/README.md

-# Interest-Calculator
+# Bank Interest Calculator
-A bank interest calculator created for a school project
+A calculator created to compute the interest that would amount from the United Overseas Bank program.
+A series of while loops, else/if, and time library was used to complete this calculator.